 Tube Chart letter date stamps

 Fender amplifiers from around 1953 until 1969 almost always have a two letter ink stamp that indicates the year and month the amp was assembled.
 You can find the tube chart by looking in the back of the amp on the left or right wall.
+This is one of the easiest ways to determine when a vintage Fender amp was made.
 Here's an example of a tube chart on a vintage Fender guitar amplifier:

 This tube chart has the large ink stamp with letters "OL".
 These two letters indicate the year and the month that the amplifier was assembled.
 In this case, "O" indicates 1965 and "L" indicates December.
 Do you see a two letter ink stamp on the tube chart of your vintage Fender guitar amplifier?
-Here's a chart below that shows what year and month your amp was assembled:
+Here's a chart for how to date Fender amps with tube chart date codes:

 Letter -- First Digit -- Second Digit

 A (not used for year), January

 C 1953, March